Country Fact Sheets

 Country fact sheets to be downloaded!

-if you’re curious to know more about the bioeconomy sector in the Baltic See Region, you can read the recently published report called ”Report on macro-regions – Mapping of initiatives, structures, instruments and key challenges for EU’s macro-regions
+If you’re curious to know more about the bioeconomy sector in the Baltic Sea Region, you can read the recently published report called ”Report on macro-regions – Mapping of initiatives, structures, instruments and key challenges for EU’s macro-regions

 Get an overview of the bioeconomy sector in the Baltic Sea Region